-8.2.18 Output Phase-A Alignment, Output Relative to External SYNC
+8.2.18 Output Phase Alignment, Output Relative to External SYNC

-1. Connect a function generator to External Input/Output Control connector Pin-10 (SYNC_HIGH) and Pin-11 (SYNC_LOW); refer to Section 3.12.1.
+1. Connect a function generator to External Input/Output Control connector Pin-10 (SYNC\HIGH) and Pin-11 (SYNC\LOW); refer to Section 3.11.1.
 Set the function generator to produce a pulse train with an output frequency of 16 Hz and an amplitude switching between 0 V and 5 V. 2.
 Set up the phase meter to make phase measurements of the power supply output relative to the External SYNC signal as a reference.
 Connect one input of the phase meter to the function generator output.
-Using a differential voltage probe for isolation, connect the other input of the phase meter to the power source output of Phase-A. 3.
-Enter the calibration password with the SCPI command, CAL:PASS "5000".
-4. Send the following SCPI commands to the power source (200 VAC range selected): OUTP 0 VOLT:SENSE EXT VOLT:RANGE 200 VOLT 100 FREQ:MODE SENSE PHASE 0 OUTP 1 5.
-Perform the alignment with the SCPI command, CAL:PHASE <numeric value>, where the numeric value is derived from phase measurement using the phase meter.
+Using a differential voltage probe for isolation, connect the other input of the phase meter to the power source output.
+3. Send the following SCPI commands to the power source (200 VAC range selected):

+'''

+OUTP 0

+VOLT:SENSE EXT

+VOLT:RANGE 200

+VOLT 100

+FREQ:MODE SENSE

+PHASE 0

+OUTP 1

+'''

+4. Enter the calibration password with the SCPI command, CAL:PASS "5000".

+5. Perform the alignment with the SCPI command, CAL:PHASE <numeric value>, where the numeric value is derived from phase measurement using the phase meter.
 Initially set the phase to zero with the SCPI command, CAL:PHASE 0.
 Record the phase angle reading from the phase meter, and then enter a numeric value of opposite polarity to the reading from the phase meter: e.g., if reading is +5°, enter -5°.
 Iteratively enter numeric values to produce the lowest phase reading.
 The phase might have to be incremented in steps of 0.2° to account for the phase resolution.
 Align for the lowest phase reading of < 0.5°.

-6. Repeat Step 4 and 5 for output frequencies of 50 Hz, 100 Hz, 500 Hz, 1200 Hz, and 5000 Hz (with SCPI command, FREQ <n>), or the highest frequency of the particular power source model being aligned.
+6. Repeat Step 4 and 5 for output frequencies of 50 Hz, 100 Hz, 500 Hz, 1200 Hz, and 5000 Hz, or the highest frequency of the particular power source model being aligned.
 7. The calibration coefficients could be verified with the SCPI query, CAL:PHASE?.
-First cycle the AC input power off then on, and then send the command, CAL:PHASE?.
 The command will return a command-separated number sequence of calibration coefficients with the following format: f1,data1,f2,data2,f3,data3,f4,data4,f5,data5,f6,data6,current-cal.

-8.2.19 Output Phase-A Alignment, Auxiliary Unit Relative to Master Unit (LKS Option Only)
+8.2.19 Output Phase Alignment, Auxiliary Unit Relative to Master Unit (LKS Option Only)

 1. Connect two power sources in a Master/Auxiliary configuration for multi-phase group.
-Refer to Section 3.13.1.
+Refer to Section 3.12.1.
 2. Connect the remote voltage sense leads of the Master unit and the Auxiliary unit to their respective output terminals.
-3. Set up the phase meter to make phase measurements of the Auxiliary power supply output of Phase-A relative to the Master power supply output of Phase-A as a reference.
+3. Set up the phase meter to make phase measurements of the Auxiliary power supply output relative to the Master power supply output as a reference.
 Using differential voltage probes for isolation, connect one input of the phase meter to the Master unit and the other input of the phase meter to the Auxiliary unit.
 4. Send the following SCPI commands to the power sources (200 VAC range selected):